 The written and oral examinations at the end of the Psychology bachelor programme relate to the topic covered in the bachelor thesis.
 Students who successfully complete the Psychology bachelor programme are guaranteed a place on the Psychology master programme.

 The programme is geared towards the Bologna model and fulfils the requirements of section 7(1)(2) of the Austrian Psychologengesetz (Psychologists Act) 2013.

 Would you like to study psychology at KL?
-Then apply now!
+Apply now!
 Online application